danyalahmed029/portfolio/content/projects/Ecommero.md

 showInProjects: true
 ---

-Ecommero is a responsive app for both iOS and Android which is built using React Native.
-This product is very similar to other e-commerce apps like Amazon, eBay, Alibaba or Ali Express.
+Ecommero is a responsive app for both iOS and Android build using React Native.
+This invention is very much similar to other e-commerce apps like Amazon, eBay, AliBaba, or Ali Express.